nikolaNextlab3/TGE721_JS/README.md

-# ERC20 Token deployment on Juneo Gold chain
+# ERC721 Token deployment on Juneo Gold chain

-This hardhat project is a demostraction of how to make and deploy a ERC20 smart contract (token) on to the Juneo Gold chain.
+This hardhat project is a demostraction of how to make and deploy a ERC721 smart contract (NFT) on to the Juneo Gold chain.

 ## Node modules installation